Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/backdrop3dscene/getanchorpoint/_index.md

 ---
 title: getAnchorPoint
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/backdrop3dscene/getanchorpoint/
+url: /php-java/aspose.slides/backdrop3dscene/getanchorpoint/
 ---

-## getAnchorPoint()  function
+## getAnchorPoint()  method

  Returns or sets a point in 3D space.
 This point is the point in space that anchors the backdrop plane.
  3D point represented by array of 3 float values which define X, Y and Z coordinates.
  Read/write  float[].

-### Result
+### Returns
 float